EDF analysis of the European Accessibility Act

 To help with this, EDF have published their analysis of the Act.

-The European Accessibility Act is a landmark agreement reached after decade-long campaigning by the European disability movement.
+The Actul european privind accesibilitatea is a landmark agreement reached after decade-long campaigning by the European disability movement.
 The Act will set new EU-wide minimum accessibility requirements for a limited range of products and services.

 The Act is a significant step in the journey of making the EU fully accessible for persons with disabilities.
 However, the Directive has shortcomings and fails to properly address the accessibility of transport and the built environment, in particular.